Steps to Forming an LLC

 Payment can be made by credit card, cashier’s check or money order

 How Long Does it Take to Form an LLC in Washington?

 Filing by mail usually takes 10-15 business days while filing online usually takes 2-3 business days.

 Washington Annual Report and Annual Fees

-Washington requires all LLCs to file annual reports.
+The Washington Secretary of State requires all LLCs to file an annual report.
 The filing fee for a Washington LLC annual report is $71 and is due each year by the end of the year the LLC was formed.